pepkit/peppy/doc/source/models.rst

 By default we use `generic models <https://github.com/epigen/looper/tree/master/looper/models.py>`_ (see the `API <api.html>`_ for more) to handle samples in Looper, but these can also be reused in other contexts by importing ``models`` or by means of object serialization through YAML files.

-Since these models provide useful methods to interact, update, and store attributes in the objects (most nobly *samples* - ``Sample`` object), a useful use case is during the run of a pipeline: pipeline scripts can extend ``Sample`` objects with further attributes or methods.
+Since these models provide useful methods to store, update, and read attributes in the objects created from them (most notably a *sample* - ``Sample`` object), a useful use case is during the run of a pipeline: a pipeline can create a more tailored ``Sample`` model, adding attributes or providing altered or additional methods.

-Example:

-You want a convenient yet systematic way of specifying many file paths for several samples depending on the type of NGS sample you're handling: a ChIP-seq sample might have at some point during a run a peak file with a certain location, while a RNA-seq sample will have a file with transcript quantifications.
-Both paths to the files exist only for the respective samples, will likely be used during a run of a pipeline, but also during some analysis later on.
-By working with ``Sample`` objects that are specific to each file type, you can specify the location of such files only once during the whole process and later access them "on the fly".
+**Example:**

+You have several samples, of multiple different experiment *types*, each yielding different *types* of data and files.
+For each sample of a given experiment type that uses a particular pipeline, the set of file path types that are relevant for the initial pipeline processing or for downstream analysis is known.
+For instance, a peak file with a certain genomic location is likely to be relevant for a ChIP-seq sample, while a transcript abundance/quantification file will probably be used when working with a RNA-seq sample.
+This common environment, in which one or more file types are specific to a pipeline or analysis for a particular experiment type, is not only amenable to a extension of the base ``Sample`` to a more bespoke ``Sample`` *type*, but it's also especially likely to be made more pleasant by doing so.
+Rather than working with a generic, base ``Sample`` instance and needing to repeatedly specify the paths to relevant files, those locations can be specified just once, stored in an instance of the custom ``Sample`` *type*, and then later used or modified as needed, referencing a named attribute on the object.
+As this approach can dramatically reduce the number of times that a full filepath must be accurately typed, it will certainly save a modest amount of simple typing time; more significantly, it's likely to save time lost to diagnostics of typo-induced errors.
+The most rewarding aspect of employing the ``Sample`` extension strategy, however, is the potential for a drastic readability boost; as the visual clutter of raw filepaths clears, code readers are able to more clearly focus on the content and use of the data pointed to by filepath rather than the path itself.

+**Logistics**:

+There are a few different hypothetical ``Sample`` extension definition scenarios that ``Looper`` handles.

 **To have** ``Looper`` **create a ``Sample`` object specific to your data type, simply import the base** ``Sample`` **object from** ``models``, **and create a** ``class`` **that inherits from it that has an** ``__library__`` **attribute:**